PFaneca/calculator-app/README.md

 - Configuration is managed via `application.properties` (no XML).

-- The system is designed to run **locally with Spring Boot**; Docker is used only for Kafka/Zookeeper in this version.
+- The system is designed to run **locally with Spring Boot**.

+- Request-Reply flow:
+  - REST sends request with correlation ID → Calculator consumes → Calculator publishes result → REST matches correlation ID → client receives response.

+- Docker: All services can be run together with Docker Compose for easy local testing and demos.